John Kennedy Toole: Military service

-Return home and completion of Dunces
+Return home and completion of A Confederacy of Dunces

 Toole received a hardship discharge as his parents were having difficult economic times, his father struggling with deafness and an increasing incidence of irrational fear and paranoia.
 Toole looked forward to coming home and spending time talking with his mother.
 Toole turned down an offer to return to his post at Hunter, and arrived home to a teaching position at Dominican College, a Catholic all-female school.
 He initially liked the position as it allowed him to teach for only 10.5 hours a week and afforded him the same leisure time he had during his less active periods in the service.
-The nuns on the faculty were enamored with Toole from the start, considering him well mannered, genteel, and charming.
+The nuns on the faculty were enamored of Toole from the start, considering him well mannered, genteel, and charming.
 He used his free time to work on his novel, and to spend some time with his musician friend Sidney Snow at Snow's home in the Irish Channel and at various night clubs where he would watch Snow and his bandmates perform, among other things, covers of songs by The Beatles.
 The November 1963 assassination of John F. Kennedy caused Toole to fall into severe depression.
 He stopped writing and drank heavily.
 In February 1964 he resumed writing, at which point he added an ending and sent the manuscript to Simon & Schuster.

-Dunces has been described as a "grand comic fugue" and is considered one of the seminal works of twentieth century Southern literature.
+A Confederacy of Dunces has been described as a "grand comic fugue" and is considered one of the seminal works of twentieth century Southern literature.
 It has received praise for its accurate use of various New Orleans dialects, including the Yat dialect.
 It concerns protagonist Ignatius J. Reilly, a slothful, obese, self-styled philosopher who lives with his mother.
 After an early financial setback for the Reilly family, caused by Ignatius, he is forced by his mother to seek employment in a variety of menial jobs to help the household financially, for which he is continually resentful of her.
 He subsequently takes revenge on several businesses for perceived slights.
 He incites black workers to insurrection at Levy Pants Company, eats more hot dogs than he sells, and attempts to break up a strip club.
 Along the way he runs into a divergent cast of characters, including Myrna Minkoff, a rebellious socialist intellectual with whom he conducts an ongoing literary correspondence.
 Although Reilly is partially modeled after Toole's eccentric friend Bob Byrne, Byrne and others have stated that much of Reilly is actually based on Toole himself:

 The book eventually reached senior editor Robert Gottlieb, who had talked the then-unknown Joseph Heller into completing the classic comic novel Catch-22.
 Gottlieb and Toole began a two-year correspondence and dialogue over the novel which would ultimately result in bitter disappointment on both sides.
 While Gottlieb felt Toole was undoubtedly talented, he was unhappy with the book in its original form.
 He felt that it had one basic flaw which he expressed to Toole in an early letter: